Open Menu Close Menu Open Search Close Search

 The Catholic Chaplaincy seeks to serve those who are united in Catholic life and worship, those who are attracted to the Catholic faith, and the larger Tufts community.
 Foremost among its services is the celebration of the Catholic worship, the Eucharist and other Sacraments, along with preparation for the sacramental life of the Church.
 Pastoral counseling, spiritual direction, retreats, study groups, and prayer groups extend this ministry to the many dimensions of the lives of students and others in the university community.
 Availability and presence for students in times of crisis, personal loss, and other difficulties is a priority of this ministry.
 Outreach in service is encouraged through student involvement in the youth and other ministries of the Catholic parishes in the local community.
 The Catholic Chaplain also welcomes the opportunities to participate in the academic study of religion and exploration of ethical issues on all Tufts campuses.
 Learn more about the Catholic Chaplaincy here.

-Hindu Advisor
+Hindu Chaplain

 Hindu Chaplaincy